Identifying Preferences when Households are Financially Constrained: Model Setup

 \subsection{Household Optimization}

-The theoretical model features households maximizing expected discounted lifetime utility subject to a general intertemporal budget constraint.
-Each household receives total income $y_{i,t}(l_{i,t})$ which may depend on labor hours supplied ($l_{i,t}$)\footnote{Notice also that we do not specify a specific process for labor income risk.
-It can therefore include any kind of individual specific risk to income as well as any kind of transfers.} and makes consumption $(c_{i,t})$, labor supply and investment decisions.
-In particular, the household chooses to store wealth in $J$ assets $\left\{a^{j}_{i,t}\right\}_{j=1..J}$ which earn gross returns equal to $R^{j}_{i,t}=1+r^{j}(a^{j}_{i,t},X_{t})$, while $\psi(a^{j}_{i,t+1},a^{j}_{i,t})$ are the transaction costs for the $j^{th}$ asset.
-Furthermore, there is a general constraint technology $g(.)$ that restricts trades between these assets which is increasing in wealth\footnote{This includes popular restrictions e.g. on short selling and non-collateralized borrowing ($a^{j}_{t+1}\geq -\underline{a}$) and collateralized borrowing $(a^{j}_{t+1}\geq - \sum^{J}_{k\neq j}w_{k} a^{k}_{t/t+1})$ where $w_{k}$ summarize restrictions on quantities across assets.}.
+The model features households maximizing expected discounted lifetime utility subject to an intertemporal budget constraint.
+Each household receives total income $y_{i,t}(l_{i,t})$ which may depend on labor hours supplied ($l_{i,t}$) and makes consumption $(c_{i,t})$, labor supply and investment decisions.\footnote{Notice also that we do not specify a specific process for labor income risk.
+It can therefore include any kind of individual specific risk to income as well as any kind of transfers.} The household chooses to store wealth in asset $a_{i,t}$ which earns gross returns equal to $R_{t}=1+r(a_{i,t},S_{t})$, where $S_{t}$ is the vector of aggregate states.
+Furthermore, there is a general constraint technology $G_{i}(.)$ that restricts trades of this asset, which is increasing in the level of wealth.\footnote{This includes popular restrictions e.g. on short selling and non-collateralized borrowing (e.g. $a_{t+1}\geq -\underline{a}$).
+The multiple asset case in Appendix \hyperref[AppA]{A} can accommodate more general types of constraints such as collateralized borrowing (e.g. $ a^{j}_{t+1}\geq - \sum^{J}_{k\neq j}w_{k} a^{k}_{t+1}$ or $a^{j}_{t+1}\geq - \sum^{J}_{k\neq j}w_{k} a^{k}_{t}$) where $w_{k}$ summarize restrictions on quantities across assets $j=1..J$.}

-Let $\beta\in (0,1)$ be the discount factor and $U(c_{i,t},l_{i,t};\omega,X_{t})$ the instantaneous utility function, where $\omega$ signifies preference related parameters and $X_{t}$ an aggregate state vector\footnote{For example, with external habits past aggregate consumption, $C_{t-1}$, belongs to $ X_{t}$}.
-The household problem is as follows:
+Let $\beta\in (0,1)$ be the discount factor and $U(c_{i,t},l_{i,t};\omega,S_{t})$ the instantaneous utility function, where $\omega$ signifies parameters that are related to preferences (e.g. risk aversion, labor dis-utility).\footnote{Aggregate states could also directly affect utility.
+For example, with external habits past aggregate consumption, $C_{t-1}$, belongs to $S_{t}$.} The household problem is as follows: Denoting the marginal utility of consumption by $U'_{1}(c_{i,t};l_{i,t},\omega,S_{t})$, the Euler equation is distorted by the non-negative Lagrange multiplier on the occasionally binding constraint $(\mu_{i,t})$ which is positive when the constraint is binding:\footnote{We denote expectations conditional on information at time $t$ by $\mathbb{E}_{t}$.}